churchofdatum/digitalcreationism/README.md

 ### How can you contribute?
 - By writing new verses or chapters in the language(s) that you prefer
 - By translating other languages into your language
-- BUT do not Google Translate into/from languages you do not know.
+- BUT do not Google Translate into/from languages you do not know

 Note:
 Any language is welcomed, and contents in all the language don't have to be the same.
 I'm open to having different contents in different languages(like so in Wikipedia)🙂